Athlon007/MOP/README.md

 <img align="right" src="images/icon.png" alt="icon" width=128 />

+This branch includes a version compatible with MSCLoader.

+This branch is kept for historical reasons only and won't be updated.

 MOP (Modern Optimization Plugin) is the ultimate performance enhancing project for My Summer Car.
 Quickly and easily improve FPS of MSC!

 The **only** mod that improves framerate seamlessly - without user having to do any configuration, pressing buttons, or any other magic tricks!
 Just install the mod and it's ready to go.